Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Some preliminary results

 \subsection{Bounds for sampling without replacement}

-The connection between randomized experiments and sampling surveys has been discussed in depth by many scholars \citep{lin2013,fcltxlpd2016,mukerjee2018,lei2020}.
+The connection between randomized experiments and survey sampling has been discussed in depth by many scholars \citep{lin2013,fcltxlpd2016,mukerjee2018,lei2020}.
 Both of them are based on a probability model of sampling without replacement from a finite population.
-We start by introducing Bobkov's inequality, which is a powerful tool to prove the concentration inequality for sampling without replacement, and it is also the key to prove our main results.
-In this section, we consider the completely randomized experiments, that is,
+We start by introducing Bobkov's inequality, a powerful tool to prove concentration inequalities for sampling without replacement.
+In this section, we consider completely randomized experiments; that is,